-Project Detail (comment ID-4, 5, 6 and 7) - Board staff submitted four comments and recommendations pertaining to project details.
+- Project Detail (comment ID-4, 5, and 6) Board staff submitted four comments and recommendations pertaining to project details.
 They included requests for clarification on the amount of camps anticipated to be in operation; how water will be removed from the source location, transported, and used at the camp; the location of a borrow pit; and, the amount of equipment which will be utilized.
-Paramount responded by indicating the following: at most one camp would be in operation; water would be removed following standards from the Department of Fisheries and Oceans, transported via trucks, and stored at camps in tanks; the borrow pit in question was C-66; and that equipment requirements are dependent on circumstances of the work and that they anticipate one piece of abandonment and suspension equipment would be required.

-- Spill Contingency Measures (comment ID- 9, 11, 12, 14, 15, 16, and 17) Board staff submitted nine comments pertaining to spill contingency measures.
+Paramount responded by indicating the following: potentially three camps would be in operation as a result of covid-19 precautions; water would be removed following standards from the Department of Fisheries and Oceans, transported via trucks, and stored at camps in tanks; the borrow pit in question was C-66; and that equipment requirements are dependent on circumstances of the work and that they anticipate two pieces of abandonment and suspension equipment would be required. - Spill Contingency Measures (comment ID-8, 10, 13, 14, 15, 16, and 17) Board staff submitted nine comments pertaining to spill contingency measures.
 Paramount responded by submitting an updated SCP which addressed some of the recommendations; particularly, Paramount clarified the amount of fuel stored on site (63,000 liters).
 However, certain recommendations were not addressed, as follows: - i.
-Comment ID-9: the figure for K-29 is not legible, M-25 appears to be during drilling or servicing and may not be current, while F-25 does not contain descriptions of site features. - ii.
-Comment ID-11: depiction of hydrocarbon fuel and methanol storage locations on site maps; - iii.
-Comment ID-12: the location of spill response resources; - iv.
-Comment ID-14: updates to response and control measures for wastewater and methanol; - v.
-Comment ID-15: identifying how the public will be notified in the event of an emergency; and - vi.
-Comment ID-16: inclusion of response measures for spills on/near water, snow and ice.
+Comment ID-10: depiction of hydrocarbon fuel and methanol storage locations on site maps; - ii.
+Comment ID- 11: the location of spill response resources; - iii.
+Comment ID 12: discussion of adverse effects of potential spill events; - iv.
+Comment ID-13: updates to response and control measures for wastewater and methanol; - v.
+Comment ID-14: identifying how the public will be notified in the event of an emergency; and - vi.
+Comment ID-15: inclusion of response measures for spills on/near water, snow and ice.